Arthur Wellesley, 1st Duke of Wellington: Out of government under Canning and Goderich: 1827–1828

 Following the retirement of Lord Liverpool after a major stroke in February 1827, Canning was invited to form a new government by the King in April.
 In response to letters from Canning that invited him to remain in the government but caused him offence, Wellington refused to serve under Canning, and also wrote to the King to resign his position as Commander-in-Chief.
-When Parliament resumed in May, Robert Peel made a speech justifying the conduct of the ministers who had resigned in the Commons, and Wellington gave an effective speech to the same effect in the Lords, sitting on the cross benches along with the other former ministers who had refused to serve under Canning, namely Lords Eldon, Bathurst, Melville, Westmorland, and Bexley.
+When Parliament resumed in May, Robert Peel made a speech in the Commons justifying the conduct of the ministers who had resigned, and Wellington gave an effective speech in the Lords to the same effect, sitting on the cross benches along with the other former ministers who had refused to serve under Canning, namely Lords Eldon, Bathurst, Melville, Westmorland, and Bexley.

-After the death of Canning in August and his replacement by Lord Goderich, Wellington agreed to resume his position as Commander-in-Chief, since his objection had always been personal to Canning, but his interaction with the government in this capacity was limited to official business and did not represent a reconciliation with the ministry.
+After the death of Canning in August and his replacement by Lord Goderich, Wellington agreed to resume his position as Commander-in-Chief, since his objection had always been to Canning personally, but his interaction with the government was limited to official business and did not represent a reconciliation with the ministry.